 News Ticker (Live Ticker)

-A horizontal scrolling text bar typically used during live news or event streams to display updates, scores, headlines, or announcements.
+A horizontal scrolling text bar is typically used during live news or event streams to display updates, scores, headlines, or announcements.

 Noise Cancellation